The 8th World Day for the End of Speciesism took place on August 27, 2022!

 Events organized in 2022

-Find the 2021 report in photos and videos on the dedicated page.
+Find the reports of the previous editions in photos and videos on the dedicated page.

 The media are talking about us, discover our press review.